ezsystems/ezpublish-kernel/doc/specifications/io/io_url_decoration.md

 `UrlRedecorator`, that converts back and forth between the legacy uri prefix and the one in use in the application, has been added.
 It is used in all places where a legacy URL is returned/expected, and takes care of making sure the value is as expected.

+## Changes

+### Configuration variables

+#### `io.url_prefix`
+URI prefix added to all BinaryFile objects URI.
+Can be configured using `ezpublish.system.<scope>.io.url_prefix` (see above).
+Defaults to `$var_dir$/$storage_dir$`.
+Ex: `var/ezdemo_site/storage`.

+Used to configure the default UrlDecorator service (`ezpublish.core.io.default_url_decorator`, used by all binarydata handlers to generate the URI of loaded files.

+#### `io.legacy_url_prefix`
+The URI prefix used by legacy for its uris.
+Not meant to be configured.

+Defaults to `$var_dir$/$storage_dir$`.
+Ex: `var/ezdemo_site/storage`.

+#### `io.root_dir`
+The physical root dir where binary files are stored.

+Defaults to `%ezpublish_legacy.root_dir%/$var_dir$/$storag_dir$`.
+Not meant to be overridden

+### Services

+#### url decorators
+An UrlDecorator decorates and undecorates a given string (url) in some way.
+It has two mirror methods: `decorate` and `undecorate`.

+Two implementations are provided: `Prefix`, and `AbsolutePrefix`.
+They both add a prefix to an URL, but `AbsolutePrefix` will ensure that unless the prefix is an external URL, the result will be prepended with /.

+Three UrlDecorator services are introduced:
+- `ezpublish.core.io.prefix_url_decorator`
+  Used by the binarydata handlers to decorate all uris sent out by the API.
+Uses AbsolutePrefix.
+- `ezpublish.core.io.image_fieldtype.legacy_url_decorator`
+  Used via the UrlRedecorator (see below) by various legacy elements (Converter, Storage Gateway...) to generate its internal storage format for uris.
+Uses a Prefix, not an AbsolutePrefix, meaning that no leading / is added.

+In addition, an UrlRedecorator service, `ezpublish.core.io.image_fieldtype.legacy_url_redecorator`, uses both decorators abive to convert URIs between what is used on the new stack, and what format legacy expects (relative urls from the ezpublish root).